Increasing arc-connectivity by bounded- and fixed-size inversions: Characterising the (k,p) -invertible digraphs

 \begin{claim} The set $U_0$ is empty. \end{claim} \begin{proofclaim} Assume that $U_0 \neq \emptyset$ and let $u'\in U_0$.
 By definition, $u'$ is not adjacent to $w$, and by Claim~\ref{claim:freeness_U_1} $\{u,u'\}$ is free.
 Therefore, $\{u,w\}$ is free by Claim~\ref{claim:free_triplets}, a contradiction. \end{proofclaim}

 By Claim~\ref{claim:freeness_U_2}, we have $X = \{u\} \cup U_1\cup U_2\cup W_0 \cup W_2$.
 Moreover, it follows from Claim~\ref{claim:freeness_U_1} that $w$ is adajcent to all vertices in $X$.
-We now show that, furthermore, $G[X,Y]$ is complete, and that the edges between $X$ and $Y$ are non-free.
+We now show through two claims that, furthermore, $G[X,Y]$ is complete, and that the edges between $X$ and $Y$ are non-free.

-\begin{claim} For every vertex $s\in W_0 \cup W_2$, the pair $\{u,s\}$ is free. \end{claim} \begin{proofclaim} The statement is clear when $s\in W_0$, as by definition $u$ has no neighbour in $W_0$.
+\begin{claim} For every vertex $s\in W_0 \cup W_2$, the pair $\{u,s\}$ is free. \end{claim} \begin{proofclaim} The statement is clear when $s\in W_0$, as by definition $u$ has no neighbor in $W_0$.
 Let us thus fix an arbitrary vertex $s$ in $W_2$.
-We claim that $s$ has a non-neighbour $w'$ in $W_0$.
+We claim that $s$ has a non-neighbor $w'$ in $W_0$.
 To see this, recall that